2.3. Release Channels¶

-There are a number of trade-offs between the two:
+There are a few trade-offs between the two:

 |Stability||More Stable||More Experimental|